Skip to article

 Virginia cottage food — your questions answered.

-Do I need to register in Virginia?
+Do you need a permit to sell food in Virginia?

 Virginia cottage food laws: what is the short version?